 Livro da Fortificaҫão da fee.
 Portuguese translation of the Hebrew polemical book Hizzuk ha-Emunah.

-Portuguese translation by Solomon Benveniste of the Hebrew polemical book Hizzuk ha-Emunah by the Karaite Isaac ben Abraham of Troki.
+Portuguese translation by Solomon Benveniste of the Hebrew polemical book Hizzuk ha-Emunah (“Faith Strengthened”) by the Karaite Isaac ben Abraham of Troki.
 Probably Amsterdam, early 18th century.
-Continuation of EH 48 C 14.
+The text continues in EH 48 C 15.

 Other versions of this text repose in this collection: EH 48 C 6 and EH 48 D 5 (Spanish); EH 47 C 13 (Hebrew); EH 48 C 26 (Dutch); EH 48 C 17, 18 (French).

 This is the first Portuguese translation of Hizzuk Emunah, originally written in 1593, at the end of Isaac ben Abraham’s life, and completed with a preface and an index by his disciple Yosef ben Mordekhai of Cracow.
 In this work, Isaac ben Abraham systematises the results and conclusions of several disputations in which he had been involved with Catholic, Lutheran, Calvinist and Unitarian theologians in Troki, during his youth.
 The work consists of two parts.
 The first is a refutation of Christian interpretation of the Hebrew Bible, especially with regard to the passages traditionally used as a proof of Christian dogmas.
 The second contains commentaries on several New Testament’s texts which refer to the Hebrew Bible.